Foundations of Success: A STEM Journey with 4Cs Student, Emily Pensak

 Her advice for students considering STEM?
 Focus on building a strong foundation early.

-Emily encourages students to take advantage of the many support systems available at 4Cs, from tutoring and study sessions with Supplemental Instructors or peers, to connecting with advisors or meeting with the STEM Starter Academy Success Coach for extra guidance.
+Emily encourages students to take advantage of the many support systems available at 4Cs, from tutoring and study sessions with Supplemental Instructors or peers, to connecting with advisors or meeting with the STEM Starter Academy team for extra guidance.

 "You’ll feel so much better if you’re actually prepared," she added.
 "It’s so important to really understand the material because it’s going to follow you."

-That mindset - grounded in preparation and persistence - continues to shape her academic journey and inspire those around her.
+That mindset, grounded in preparation and persistence, continues to shape her academic journey and inspire those around her.
+Emily is now focused on transforming this strong foundation into meaningful impact through continued learning, mentorship, and contributions to her field.